maddydevgits/flutter-kits-bootcamp/README.md

    Implement a basic screen demonstrating a stateful widget
    - Create a HomeScreen
    - Display a Counter value using Text widget
    - Use ElevatedButton to update the state
+8. **Provider Management**

 JSON API Server: https://jsonplaceholder.typicode.com/users
 ---